RileyCornelius/T-Embed-Lvgl-Example/README.md

 # T-Embed-Lvgl-Example
  Example project using LVGL, TFT_eSPI, PlatformIO and Arduino framework on the LilyGo T-Embed board.
+This Example is based on the official [T-Embed](https://github.com/Xinyuan-LilyGO/T-Embed) repo.